Home

 An accountancy firm of 100 employees is suffering losses.
 They need to make 25 redundancies in the next couple of months.
 The employer identifies 30 employees at risk of redundancy.

-Because they're proposing to make 20 or more redundancies in the same establishment within 90 days, they will need to hold collective consultation.
+Because they're proposing to make 20 or more redundancies in the same establishment within 90 days, they need to hold collective consultation.

 Example of when collective consultation might not be needed